Gabroiz/Gabroiz/README.md

 ## 🙂 About Me

 - Hi!
 I'm Gabriel Gomes de Queiroz
-- I'm a Senior Software Engineer with more than 6 years of experience in Web development with javascript frameworks, specially React ❤
+- I'm a Senior Software Engineer with more than 7 years of experience in software development.
-- I'm currently (and keeping) learning Next.js, Typescript, React.js, Node.js, Javascript and Three.js
+- I'm currently (and keeping) learning Next.js, Typescript, React.js, Node.js, MongoDB, SQL, Javascript and Python

 ## 💻 Languages And Technologies